Chaplaincy

 “My tutors at CTK were fundamental in my academic success.
 They were always approachable and willing to go the extra mile.
 I enjoyed taking part in extracurricular activities, including leading the sixth form band and being Director of the Business Enterprise Group, Student Governor and Student Head of Hall. ”

-“I'm going on to the University of Warwick to study Politics and International Studies.
-CTK was a great environment for me to learn.
-I've really enjoyed the teaching, all my teachers have been encouraging and supportive.
+“CTK was a great environment for me to learn in.
+I’ve really enjoyed the teaching – all my teachers have been encouraging and supportive.
 They put in the extra time to help with workshops and revision to ensure we did well.”

 Sprules Road